 Specialities: Commercial and Cost Management | Project Management | Contract Administration | Contract Advice | Alternative Dispute Resolution | Adjudicator & Mediator | Expert Witness | Training

 Projects: Energy, Airports, Rail, Road, Housing, Water, Nuclear, Commercial, Prison, Heritage, Marine

 Steven C Evans

-Steven is an accomplished construction professional with almost 30 years’ experience in the industry gained initially as a quantity surveyor for a major multinational contractor, and thereafter in senior quantity surveying and commercial management positions.
+Steven is an accomplished construction professional with over 30 years’ experience in the industry gained initially as a quantity surveyor for a major multinational contractor, and thereafter in senior quantity surveying and commercial management positions.

 Since 2003, he has specialised in contract law and now combines his extensive practical experience with legal qualifications to provide high quality, realistic and cost effective dispute resolution, commercial management and training services to a variety of clients internationally.

 That practical experience encompasses a wide range of market sectors, construction types and methods, covering disciplines such as quantity surveying, commercial management, project management, claim preparation and defence, adjudication, arbitration, mediation, contract drafting and vetting and training.

 Steven also has experience in estimating, planning, buying, project management, contracts management and management system design and implementation.

 Steven has been a director of a well established, multi-national construction contract and commercial consultancy.
 With a professional team, he provided unrivalled and formidable construction and contract advice to clients in Ireland, Wales and the South West of England.
 As a lecturer for the training division of that organisation, Steven provided training on a variety of topics such as JCT, FIDIC, NEC3 and 4, Adjudication, Payment and Contract Law.